Chocolate toxicity calculator – quick reference in case of emergency

 A big part of this problem is that often the dog eats the chocolate without you being aware.
 They find a few chips that fell on the floor, or they pull something off a counter.
 Or perhaps a toddler is sharing.

-The point is that it is often not possible to know exactly how much the dog ate.
+The point is that it is often impossible to know exactly how much the dog ate.

 - Vomiting